ANCPLabOldenburg/ancpbids_documentation/book/start.md

 <img src="../static/environment.jpg" alt="bids-schema" width="600px" align="center">

-To create and activate your virtual environment, follow these steps:
+### Create and activate your virtual environment
+The following steps should be run from a **Bash terminal** (e.g.,  your Linux shell, WSL, macOS Terminal, or Git Bash).
+These are not Python commands.

 1. Navigate to the directory where you want to create the environment using the `cd` command in the terminal.

+        cd /path/to/your/project

-2. Create the virtual environment:
+3. Create the virtual environment:

         python3 -m venv <your_environment_name>

-3. Activate the virtual environment:
+4. Activate the virtual environment:

         source /path/to/environment/bin/activate